Buy USDINR; target of 67.95: Karvy

 Karvy has come out with its currency report.
-According to the research firm, one can enter USDINR at 67.74 - 67.77; and Buy with a target of 67.95 with a stop loss of 67.64.
+According to the research firm, one can enter USDINR at 67.73 - 67.76; and buy with a target of 67.95 with a stop loss of 67.63.

 Like this story, share it with millions of investors on M3